-- 13.6.2 In conducting on-going due diligence, reporting institutions may take into consideration the economic background and purpose of any transaction or business relationship which: - (a) appears unusual; - (b) is inconsistent with the expected type of activity and business model when compared to the volume of transaction; - (c) does not have any apparent economic purpose; or - (d) casts doubt about on the legality of such transaction especially with regard to complex and large transactions or involving higher risk customers. - 13.6.3 The frequency of the on-going due diligence or enhanced ongoing due diligence, as the case may be, shall commensurate with the level of ML/TF risks posed by the customer based on the risk profiles and nature of transactions. - 13.6.4 Reporting institutions are required to increase the number and timing of controls applied, and to select patterns of transactions that need further examination, when conducting enhanced on-going due diligence.
+- 13.6.1 Reporting institutions are required to conduct on-going due diligence on the business relationship with its customers.
+Such measures shall include: - (a) scrutinizing transactions undertaken throughout the course of that relationship to ensure that the transactions being conducted are consistent with the reporting institution's knowledge of the customer, their business and risk profile, including where necessary, the source of funds; and - (b) ensuring that documents, data or information collected under the CDD process is kept up-to-date and relevant, by undertaking reviews of existing records particularly for higher risk customers. - 13.6.2 In conducting on-going due diligence, reporting institutions may take into consideration the economic background and purpose of any transaction or business relationship which: - (a) appears unusual; - (b) is inconsistent with the expected type of activity and business model when compared to the volume of transaction: - (c) does not have any apparent economic purpose; or - (d) casts doubt on the legality of such transaction, especially with regard to complex and large transactions or higher risk customers. - 13.6.3 The frequency of the on-going due diligence or enhanced on-going due diligence, as the case may be, shall commensurate with the level of ML/TF risks posed by the customer based on the risk profiles and nature of transactions.

+13.6.4 Reporting institutions are required to increase the number and timing of controls applied, and to select patterns of transactions that need further examination, when conducting enhanced on-going due diligence.